luceCoding/Programming-Interview-Questions-in-Python/leetcode/medium/518_coin_change_2.md

 So if we are at amount=5 and coin=2, we can take 5-2=3, which is our previous amount.
 We find that at amount=3 and coin=2, there is 2+1 as a combination, so we can create 2+1+2 as a new combination.

+Since the question is asking for minimum combinations, we can instead just store the number of combinations per coin for each amount as a dynamic programming 2d array.
+Rows are the amounts and the coins are the columns.

 However, you will notice that we have to figure out all the previous combinations for all the coins.
 This will eat up our run-time.